Springfield, Missouri: Trains

 Passenger trains have not served Springfield since 1967, but more than 65 freight trains travel to, from, and through the city each day.
-Springfield was once home to the headquarters and main shops of the St. Louis-San Francisco Railroad (Frisco).
+Springfield once hosted the headquarters and main shops of the St. Louis-San Francisco Railroad (Frisco).
 Into the 1960s, the Kansas City-Florida Special ran from Kansas City Union Station to Jacksonville, Florida, and the Sunnyland ran between Kansas City and Birmingham and New Orleans.
 The railroad also operated two daily trains to St. Louis Union Station through its Springfield station: the Meteor and the Will Rogers.
 Both continued southwest to Oklahoma City Union Station via Tulsa Union Depot.
 The Meteor continued on to Lawton, Oklahoma.
 The Frisco's final passenger train was the Southland (Kansas City - Memphis - Birmingham), a successor to the Sunnyland.

 As late as 1949 the Missouri Pacific had a short branch line connection from the company's Springfield station to Crane, whereupon connections could be made to the Southern Scenic on the railroad's Kansas City to Newport, Arkansas, line.

 The Frisco was absorbed by the Burlington Northern (BN) in 1980, and in 1994 the BN merged with the Santa Fe, creating the current Burlington Northern Santa Fe (BNSF) Railway.
 BNSF has three switch yards (two small) in Springfield.
-Mainlines to and from Kansas City, St. Louis, Memphis and Tulsa converge at the railroad's yard facility in northern Springfield.
+Mainlines to and from Kansas City, St. Louis, Memphis, and Tulsa converge at the railroad's yard facility in northern Springfield.
 In October 2006, BNSF announced plans to upgrade its Tulsa and Memphis mainlines into Springfield to handle an additional four to six daily intermodal freight trains between the West Coast and the Southeast.
-The Missouri and Northern Arkansas Railroad also operates several miles of (former Missouri Pacific) industrial track in the city.
+The Missouri and Northern Arkansas Railroad operates several miles of (former Missouri Pacific) industrial track in the city.